zetetos/gt-telemetry/README.md

 * Support for all known fields contained within the telemetry data packet.
 * Support for all current telemetry formats (A, B and ~)
 * Access data in both metric and imperial units.
+* Recording capability to capture telemetry data to files.
 * An additional field for the differential gear ratio is computed based on the rolling wheel diameter of the driven wheels.
 * A vehicle inventory database with methods for providing the following information on a given vehicle ID:
   * Manufacturer